By John Sanidopoulos

 4. I will not subscribe to common Secular or Neo-Pagan beliefs promoted on Halloween.

 The beliefs I have most in mind here concern spiritual matters regarding ghosts and energies and death.
 The occult deals with the manipulation of energy in the universe to bring about positivity in one's life, though it can also be used for evil.
 The New Age mentality also, for the most part, considers ghosts to be the souls of dead people who have not been able to pass on to the next realm of existence and practices are used to communicate with them or help them get to "the other side".
 These are beliefs that run in contradiction to Christian beliefs and should not be subscribed to.
 The manipulation of energies is in fact demonic activity, while ghosts are often demons who may be masquerading as innocent victims to establish their presence in our lives.
 This is often encountered today on paranormal TV shows, movies and ghost tours.
 Though I enjoy all three for different reasons, I will not subscribe to their beliefs.

 5. I will not participate in pranks, vandalism or wild behavior.

-Being in my 30's, I am way past this type of behavior, but when I was younger I participated in some minor mischievous behavior.
+Being an adult, I am way past this type of behavior, but when I was younger I participated in some minor mischievous behavior.
 However, it was all in fun and between my friends and I. Some however go a bit too far and start throwing eggs at moving cars and house windows, toilet papering the houses of enemies (also called TP'ing), spraying whip cream and foam string on cars which leave permanent damage, vandalizing graveyards, etc. This and similar such things I would not participate in and I plead others do the same as well.
 (If you happen to be a victim, here are a few tips to get you through on November 1st.)

 6. I will not become fascinated with the dark side.